Market Square Park | Historic Beauty in Downtown Houston

-Platted 1836 by surveyors Gail Borden, Jr., and Moses Lapham as “Congress Square”.
-It was intention of city fathers Augustus C. and John K. Allen to have permanent capitol of Republic of Texas located here.
-However, this was never realized and almost immediately it became center of commerce for this flourishing city.
+Platted 1836 by surveyors Gail Borden, Jr., and Moses Lapham as “Congress Square.”
+It was the intention of city fathers Augustus C. and John K. Allen to have permanent capital of Republic of Texas located here.
+However, this was never realized, and almost immediately it became center of commerce for this flourishing city.

 It was here, the Houston Independent Light Guard mobilized after Texas decided to invade Mexico, 1842.